dmeybohm/editorconfig-git-preserve-history/README.rst

     editorconfig-git-preserve-history

 The script will write commits into your current branch that reformat according to the `.editorconfig` that applies to each file in your repository.
-It will also add "Impersonator:" and "From-Commit:" lines to the commit message of each commit to reference back to the previous commit.
+It will also add "Impersonator:" and "From-Commit:" lines to the commit message of each commit to reference back to the previous commit and inform whoever looks at the log who created this whitespace commit.
 It looks like this:

 .. code::